void-linux/void-packages/README.md

 > NOTE: the default local repository may contain multiple *sub-repositories*: `debug`, `multilib`, etc.

+### Sharing and signing your local repositories

+To share a local repository remotely it's mandatory to sign it and the binary packages stored on it.
+This is accomplished with the `xbps-rindex(8)` utility.

+First a RSA key must be created with `openssl(1)` or `ssh-keygen(8)`:

+	$ openssl genrsa -des3 -out privkey.pem 4096

+or

+	$ ssh-keygen -t rsa -b 4096 -f privkey.pem

+> NOTE: only RSA keys in PEM format are currently accepted by xbps.

+Once the RSA private key is ready you can use it to sign the repository:

+	$ xbps-rindex --sign --signedby "I'm Groot <groot@me>" --privkey privkey.pem ~/void-packages/hostdir/binpkgs

+If the RSA key was protected with a passphrase you'll have to type it, or alternatively set it via the `XBPS_PASSPHRASE` environment variable.

+Once the binary packages have been signed, check the repository contains the appropiate `hex fingerprint`:

+	$ xbps-query --repository=~/void-packages/hostdir/binpkgs -vL
+	...

 ### Rebuilding and overwriting existing local packages

 If for whatever reason a package has been built and it is available in your local repository